 His best childhood hobby was digging the garden for the biggest, nastiest bugs he could find, and coming indoors covered in mud and leeches.
 It didn't take long before he explored his Canadian roots and fell in love with the vast wildlife that BC has to offer.
 "Being out in the sticks with the bears and the whales is awesome, but sharing that experience with other nature lovers from all around the world is unbeatable."
 As well as a Guide, Jack is a keen wildlife photographer.
 You can see his work at www.facebook.com/jackplantphoto

-Michelle joined Spirit Bear Lodge in the 2013 season and has been the face behind the emails ever since.
-Her passion for travel and adventure steered her to a diploma in tourism management in 2008 at Capilano University and has taken her to places such as New York, Mexico, Bermuda, England, and extensively throughout Canada (Coast to Coast!)
-When not in the office talking bears, she can be found taking care of her own two cubs at home.
+Michelle joined Spirit Bear Lodge in 2013 to assist with reservations and marketing and has developed into a key part of the management team.
+Her passion for travel and adventure has taken her to places such as New York, Mexico, Bermuda, England, and extensively throughout Canada (Coast to Coast!)
+When not in the office talking bears, she can be found taking care of her own two cubs at home in the Comox Valley.

 Guide and Research Specialist